 Finally, our fellows are encouraged to participate in academic endeavors such as the writing of case reports, book chapters, and attendance and presentation at local and national meetings.
 They are encouraged and required to complete a unique individual research project with the full support of the faculty and staff.
 Our fellows are uniquely prepared to pursue academic practice to thrive in a variety of settings upon completion.

 How to Apply

-We accept applications from candidates with a strong commitment to academics and sports medicine from the following specialties: Pediatrics, Internal Medicine/Pediatrics, Family Medicine, Internal Medicine, Physical Medicine and Rehabilitation, and Emergency Medicine.
+We accept applications from candidates with a strong commitment to academics and sports medicine from the following specialties: Pediatrics, Internal Medicine/Pediatrics, Family Medicine, Internal Medicine, Rehabilitation Medicine, and Emergency Medicine.